Erode Sengunthar Engineering College: Library

 The college has a central library with 45, 934 volumes, 11, 531 titles, 111 Indian periodicals and 107 international periodicals AICTE consortium online journals 656.
-The library has a collection of more than 3,096 CDs and DVDs Books for the preparation of competitive exams like GATE, TOEFL, GRE, GMAT, Defense Service and Civil Service are in reference and issue sections.
+The library has a collection of more than 3,096 CDs and DVDs Books for the preparation of competitive exams like GATE, TOEFL, GRE, GMAT, Defence Service and Civil Service are in reference and issue sections.

+Also, many of the academic professors from Erode Sengunthar Engineering College authored many quality books like 'Cases of AI Ethics In Business' available in Google Books & leading Publications.

 NPTEL (National Programme on Technology Enhanced Learning)

 NPTEL provides E-learning through online and video courses in Engineering, Science and Humanities streams.
 The mission of NPTEL is to enhance the quality of engineering education in the country.

 A center for a national programme on Technology-Enhanced Learning functions in the college.
-In this center, students and faculty members benefit from the video lectures given by eminent professors from IITs on engineering subjects.